ansible-collections/community.vmware/docs/docsite/rst/vmware_scenarios/vmware_inventory_vm_attributes.rst

 guestFullName (str)
 ^^^^^^^^^^^^^^^^^^^

     This is the full name of the guest operating system for the virtual machine.
 For example: Windows 2000 Professional.
-See :ref:`alternate_guest_name`.
+See :ref:`ansible_collections.community.vmware.docsite.alternate_guest_name`.

 version (str)
 ^^^^^^^^^^^^^